Supreme Court Revives Trump's Ban On Transgender Military Personnel, For Now

 In both of those cases, Justices Ruth Bader Ginsburg, Stephen Breyer, Sonia Sotomayor and Elena Kagan would have maintained a stay on the ban, the Supreme Court order reads.

-The transgender ban is being revived more than a year after a U.S. district judge in Washington, D.C., initially ruled that trans members of the military had "a strong case that the president's ban would violate their Fifth Amendment rights," as NPR reported in October of 2017.
+The transgender ban is being revived more than a year after a federal court in Washington, D.C., first blocked it.
+District Judge Colleen Kollar-Kotelly ruled that trans members of the military had "a strong case that the president's ban would violate their Fifth Amendment rights," as NPR reported in October of 2017.

-The U.S. Court of Appeals for the District of Columbia Circuit lifted the original injunction on the ban earlier this month, with a three-judge panel noting the Trump administration had substantially revised the ban when it instituted former Defense Secretary Jim Mattis' policy in March of 2018.
-But other courts had also ruled against the prohibition — and until today, those other injunctions remained in place.
+The U.S. Court of Appeals for the District of Columbia Circuit lifted Kollar-Kotelly's injunction on the ban earlier this month, with a three-judge panel ruling the Trump administration had substantially revised the prohibition when it instituted former Defense Secretary Jim Mattis' policy in March of 2018.
+But other courts had also ruled against the ban — and until today, those other injunctions remained in place.

 The two outstanding cases come from California and Washington state, in the 9th Circuit's jurisdiction.